LeeyaD/ls170/01_the_internet.md

 4. **Queuing delauy:** the time it takes data to queue/buffer.
 This occurs when there's more data than a network device can process at one time

 Other important(?) terms:
-**Last-mile latency:** when delays occur within parts of the network that are closest to the end pionts (e.g. getting the network signal from your ISP's network to your home/office).
+**Last-mile latency:** when delays occur within parts of the network that are closest to the end points (e.g. getting the network signal from your ISP's network to your home/office).
 **Round-Trip Time (RTT):** a latency calculation, it's the time for a signal to be send PLUS the time for an acknowledgment/response to be received.

 ##### Bandwidth